A Place For Us Greyhounds

 Charlie at the dog park in March.

 • Charlie was in an animal shelter in Lovington, New Mexico after he was found running loose along a busy highway.
-We believe he will turn one-year old around the 1st of April.
+We estimate that his birthday is April 1, 2025.
+He is a large Lurcher--over 70 pounds.

-• He has lived in foster care for several months.
-His foster family returned him to our rescue kennel because they had family obligations that require out of state travel for several months.
+• Charlie was fortunate enough to live in foster care for several months.
+His foster family recently returned him to our rescue kennel because they had family obligations that required out-of-state travel for several months.

 • We are so grateful to help this sweet and beautiful Lurcher.
-His foster family deserve highest praise for their hard work helping Charlie find his way.
-He has had some hard times in his short life--but that's all in the past.
+His foster family deserves highest praise for their hard work helping Charlie find his way.
+He has had some hard times in his short life--but that's all in the past!

 • CHARLIE IS AVAILABLE FOR ADOPTION.
 He passed all of his tests about living in a home--he can be crated for 2-3 hours, he is GREYT on the leash, has good manners at the dog park, sits quietly while the family is eating--no more table surfing(!), rides well in the car, and has pretty much mastered house-training.